MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 ## Development process

 The development process is the same in all deployment scenarios, and is independent of how to release new updates into production.
 When developers work with source control, they need to work in an isolated environment.
 In Fabric, that environment can either be an IDE on your local machine (such as Power BI Desktop, or VSCode), or a different workspace in Fabric.
-You can find information about the different considerations for the development process in [Git integration workspaces](../git-integration/manage-branches.md)
+You can find information about the different considerations for the development process in [Manage Git branches](../git-integration/manage-branches.md)

 :::image type="content" source="./media/manage-deployment-pipelines/development-process.png" alt-text="Diagram showing how the development process works.":::